top of page

 Social Media Lead

 I am a recent Astrophysics graduate, completing my Masters and my Bachelors at UCL.
 Now, I'm working at UCL's Department of Physics and Astronomy as a Public Engagement associate staff with the majority of my work at the university's Observatory in Mill Hill.
 My day to day involves a fair bit of admin work, giving tours at the Observatory, and running the Observatory's instagram (@uclobservatory).
 My favourite bit is getting the opportunity to use the telescopes and conduct some lunar or planetary observations when the weather is clear!
-I'm also a freelancer at the Royal Observatory Greenwich as a Cosmic Ambassador.
 I wear many different hats but the common theme is that I love getting people excited and interested in Space!

 My love for space stems from my mum's childhood dream of becoming an astronaut (before she realised how much maths it required), as well as the fact that I'm from one of the most light-polluted countries in the world!
 Being unable to see the stars truly makes you cherish it that much more.
 Physics was also one of my favourite subjects in school so astrophysics seemed like the perfect combination!
 Outside of science and outreach, you can find me bouldering, doom-scrolling on the internet, or missing my senior dog who's back home in Singapore.